 Idioms are often used to give useful and practical advice.
-I compiled my favourite idioms that give advice and I love to share them with students.
+I compiled my favorite idioms that give advice and I love to share them with students.
 For every 10 advice idioms I share, I also have students complete an assignment where they read scenarios and input which idiom would be appropriate advice for that particular situation.
 Some advice idioms include:

-At Christmas time, you can share expressions about gift giving, decorating, or snowy weather.
+At Christmas time, you can share expressions about gift-giving, decorating, or snowy weather.
 I like to share the 12 Days of Idioms leading up to the holiday break.

 For example, some I might share include: